SV2A Binders

 During a seizure, neurons create too many electrical signals, too quickly.
 Some doctors describe this as an electrical storm in the brain.

-There are dozens of anti-seizure drugs that may be prescribed for epilepsy.
+Dozens of anti-seizure drugs may be prescribed for epilepsy.
 One type is SV2A binders.
 SV2A stands for synaptic vesicle protein 2A.
 These drugs do not cure epilepsy but limit abnormal electrical activity in the brain.
 This helps stop or reduce seizures.1,2

 SV2A binders may be prescribed for these types of seizures:1